Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 • Also, employing terse and descriptive XPath expressions, using lanes like the’//’ longhand for assignee bumps, and caching repeated queries can contribute to better effectiveness and readability of XPath law.

-30. How does XPath handle namespaces in XML documents, and what are the counteraccusations for XPath queries?
+30. What is the approach XPath takes to handle namespaces in XML documents, and what are the implications for XPath queries?

 Ans: